 Jim Kane / Founding Director

-Jim Kane is an emerging leader in the field of sustainable tourism.
-He believes travel can be life changing, revelatory and empowering.
+Jim Kane is a leader in the field of sustainable tourism.
+He believes travel can be life-changing, revelatory, and empowering.

 In partnership with Gregg Bleakney, Jim created Off the Table in 2015, a digital food adventure series spotlighting the stories of visionary chefs and passionate producers.
 Off the Table inspires viewers to get out and explore the world using food as a lens to both enrich and elevate their experience.